 Conclusion:

 The EWG supported the proposals in INF.28 and INF.36 however there were three amendments to be reflected in the proposal before GHS plenary.
-In INF 28 discussion of 2.17.2.3 was amended to read “In addition to the criteria in sections 2.17.2.1 and 2.17.2.2, nitrocellulose in nitrocellulose mixtures considered for this class” to clarify that the testing of the nitrocellulose should be tested prior to be used in the mixture.
+In INF 28 discussion of 2.17.2.3 was amended to read “In addition to the criteria in sections 2.17.2.1 and 2.17.2.2, nitrocellulose should be stable according to Appendix 10 of the MTC in order to be used in nitrocellulose mixtures considered for this class” to clarify that the testing of the nitrocellulose should be tested prior to be used in the mixture.

 In decision logic 2.17.1 in Annex I of document UN/SCEGHS/42/INF.18-UN/SCETDG/60/INF.36 a correction is necessary.
 In the box for nitrocellulose, the word “stable” should be replaced by the word “unstable” the error in the flow chart noted above.
 In Annex II of the document in INF 36, in 51.2.2, the sub paragraph(d) was removed and combined with paragraph (c).
 Germany plans to report to the GHS during its 42nd Session.